Siddi-Q/CSC-336-Project-1/README.md

   Path: CSC-336-Project-1\Databases Project 1\signinpage\signuppage.py

-  Description: Contains a Desktop GUI that a patient will use to signin.
+  Description: This file will open a Desktop GUI that a patient will use to signin.

   Necesary Program Changes needed to be made by programmer: